• Skip to primary navigation

 Notes

-• After transitioning to a low-carb, gluten-free diet, I created a gluten-free version using coconut flour.
+• This recipe is not low-carb or gluten-free.
+After transitioning to a low-carb, gluten-free diet, I created a gluten-free version using coconut flour.
 While certainly nontraditional, it's very good.
 The detailed recipe for this version is included in the post above.

 • You can cut the frying time in half by using 2 skillets simultaneously.

-• You can keep the leftovers in the fridge, in an airtight container, for 3 days.
+• You can keep the leftovers in an airtight container in the fridge for up to four days.
 Reheat them in the microwave, covered, at 50% power.

 Nutrition per Serving